Electoral Act 1993

 Illustration for Electoral Act 1993

-You can promote an election advertisement if you are a party secretary, a candidate, a registered promoter, or an unregistered promoter who spends no more than $16,700 on advertising during the regulated period.
-You can find out more about the regulated amount in section 266A.
-The $16,700 limit includes goods and services tax.
+You can promote an election advertisement if you are a party secretary, a candidate, a registered promoter, or an unregistered promoter who does not spend more than a certain amount on advertising.
+This amount is published on the Electoral Commission's internet site under section 266A and includes goods and services tax.
+You will be guilty of an illegal practice if you promote an election advertisement without being allowed to do so.

 This text is automatically generated.
 It might be out of date or be missing some parts.
 Find out more about how we do this.